TGAC/COPO-documentation/user-guide/datafile.rst

 The following adjustments are made to the wizard in singular stages, as illustrated in the screenshot above:

-* The stage metadata will will apply to all the datafiles in the description bundle
+* The stage metadata will apply to all the datafiles in the description bundle
 * The record selection buttons (i.e., **Select all**, **Select filtered**, and **Select none**) are disabled, implying  that the user can't carry out `subsetting` of the description bundle
 * In line with the previous points, the records in the bundle are selected or highlighted.
 * A message is displayed to this same effect, and this is situated to the top of the **Description Metadata** section of the wizard.